Employment Reference Letter Writing Tips and a Sample

 Dear Mr. Regner,

-It is my pleasure to recommend Mike Applicant.
+It is my pleasure to recommend John Applicant.
 I have known him for two years in my capacity as Assistant Manager at Main St. Company.
-Mike worked for me on various projects as a consultant, and based on his work, I would rank him as one of the best consultants we have ever had.
+John worked for me on various projects as a consultant, and based on his work, I would rank him as one of the best consultants we have ever had.
+John distinguished himself by consistently submitting exceptionally well-researched and well-written reports for our clients.

 If I can be of any further assistance, or provide you with any additional information, please do not hesitate to contact me at the email address listed above.